Majlis: Residential

 Majlis is also used to refer to a private place where guests are received and entertained.
-Frequently the room has cushions placed around the walls where the visitors sit, either with the cushions placed directly on the floor or upon a raised shelf.
-Because hospitality is taken seriously, many families take pride in making their guests comfortable when visiting.
+The room often has cushions placed along the walls where the visitors sit, either with the cushions placed directly on the floor or upon a raised shelf.
+Because hospitality is taken seriously, many families take pride in making their guests comfortable during visits.

 In many Arab homes, the majlis is the meeting room or front parlor used to entertain visitors.
 In Saudi Arabia, the decoration of the majlis in the home is often the responsibility of the women of the house, who either decorate the area themselves or barter with other women to do it for them.
 In Asir Province and in the neighboring Saada Governorate of Yemen, geometric designs and bright colors are used in al-Qatt Al-Asiri, a style of painting the majlis.

 Sometimes public waiting rooms are also called a majlis, since this is an area where people meet and visit.
 Here the traditional al-qatt al-Asiri has been added to the interior design of the room.
 The provincial airport in Abha has recently been designed to reflect the cultural heritage of the region, an airport official said: "Abha is the first city in the Kingdom to have its airport decorated in a local-heritage style," said Provincial Airport Director Abdul Aziz Abu Harba.
 "The seating arrangement at the airport lounge has been in the form of a traditional majlis and the walls are painted in various colors reflecting the natural beauty of Asir."

 In the Najd of Saudi Arabia, wall coverings include star shapes and other geometric designs carved into the wall covering itself.
 Courtyards and upper pillared porticoes are principal features of the best Nadjdi architecture, in addition to the fine incised plaster wood called jis and painted window shutters that decorate the reception rooms.
 Good examples of plasterwork can often be seen in the gaping ruins of torn-down buildings- the effect is light, delicate and airy.
 It is usually around the majlis, around the coffee hearth and along the walls above where guests sat on rugs, against cushions.
 Doughty wondered if this "parquetting of jis", this "gypsum fretwork... all adorning and unenclosed" originated from India.
 However, Najdi fretwork seems very different from that seen in the Eastern Province and in Oman, which are linked to Indian traditions, and resembles instead the motifs and patterns found in ancient Mesopotamia.
 The rosette, the star, the triangle and the stepped pinnacle pattern of dadoes are all ancient patterns and were found all over the Middle East in antiquity.
 Al-Qassim Region seems to be the home of this art, and there it is normally worked in hard white plaster, although what you see is usually begrimed by the smoke of the coffee hearth.
 In Riyadh, examples can be seen in unadorned clay.